 Kenny Everett

 Everett was dismissed from the BBC in 1970 after making a flippant comment on air after a news item concerning a government minister's wife.
-He was later re-instated at the BBC, working both on local and national radio, but, in the autumn of 1973, when commercial radio became licensed in the UK, he joined Capital Radio.
-Starting in the late 1970s, he transitioned to television where he made numerous comedy series on ITV and BBC, often appearing with Cleo Rocos, whose glamour and curvaceous figure were often used to comic effect.
-Rocos would be his assistant in the 1987 BBC gameshow Brainstorm.
+He was later re-instated at the BBC, working both on local and national radio, but, in 1973, when commercial radio became licensed in the UK, he joined Capital Radio.
+In the late 1970s, he transitioned to television where he made numerous comedy series, notably The Kenny Everett Video Show on ITV from 1978 to 1981, and The Kenny Everett Television Show on the BBC from 1981 to 1988, often appearing with Cleo Rocos, whose glamour and curvaceous figure were often used to comic effect.
 He was a highly versatile performer, able to write his own scripts, compose jingles and operate advanced recording and mixing equipment.
 His personality also made him a regular guest on chat shows and game shows such as Blankety Blank.
+In 2006, the British public ranked him number 45 in ITV's poll of TV's 50 Greatest Stars.

 Biography from the Wikipedia article Kenny Everett.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.